chisui/dakka/thesis/main.md

 Note that we derive `Generic` and `Binary`.
 This allows the state of an actor to be serialized.

 An actor now has to implement the `Actors` type class.
-On this typeclass we can ensure that the actor state is serializable and can be printed in human readable form to be included in error messages and log entries.
+On this typeclass we can ensure that the actor state is serializable and can be printed in human-readable form to be included in error messages and log entries.

 ```haskell
 class (Show a, Binary a) => Actor a where